Tishreen Movement: Repression

-Political Participation
+Political participation

 Supporters of the Tishreen Movement have been divided on the issue of political participation.
-A significant number of activists argued for a boycott of the Federal Elections for Iraq's Council of Representatives held in October 2021 expressing a lack of confidence in the possibility of democratic change.The use of political violence by militias has been a common tactic against activists associated with the October Protest Movement.
+A significant number of activists argued for a boycott of the Federal Elections for Iraq's Council of Representatives held in October 2021 expressing a lack of confidence in the possibility of democratic change.
+The use of political violence by militias has been a common tactic against activists associated with the October Protest Movement.
 Ehab al-Wazni, an activist organizing protests against the government in Karbala was assassinated on May 9, 2020.
 Qasem Musleh, the militia leader widely believed to be responsible for ordering the assassination, was briefly arrested but released soon afterwards when the government came under pressure from the Popular Mobilization Forces.

 Several new political parties were founded in anticipation of the October elections claiming to represent the October Protest Movement.
-The Imtidad Movement was founded in January 2021 to protest unemployment and the corruption of Iraq's political elite.
+The Emtidad Movement was founded in January 2021 to protest unemployment and the corruption of Iraq's political elite.
 Imtidad is led by Alaa al-Rikabi, an activist from the city of Nasriyah who rose to prominence during the October Protests.

 The Democratic Nazil Akith Haqi Movement, the Fao-Zakho organization, and the Tishreen National Organization also registered for the elections.
 Parties associated with the protest movement participated mostly in the southern provinces of Iraq.
 The 25 October Movement, the Iraqi House, the Organization of Opposition Forces and the National House did not register to run as a result of threats against activists.

 Other activists have advocated to boycott the early elections demanded during the protests.
 Fearing that participating in them would lend legitimacy to a process they believe to be inherently flawed and fraudulent these activists encouraged Iraqis to stay home.

-October Elections
+October elections

-The October Elections witnessed record-low levels of political participation among Iraq's voting public.
+The October 2021 Iraqi parliamentary election witnessed record-low levels of political participation among Iraq's voting public.
 Participation stood at 43.54% for the whole of the country according to the Independent High Electoral Commission, with voter turnout as low as 34% in Baghdad.
-The elections where the first since the introduction of the single non-transferable vote requiring parties to strategically field candidates across 83 districts.
+The elections were the first since the introduction of the single non-transferable vote requiring parties to strategically field candidates across 83 districts.

 Parties associated with the Tishreen Movement performed surprisingly well in the southern provinces of Iraq.
 Imtidad managed to win a total of nine seats in Nasriyah, south-central Babel and Najaf.
 Ishraqat Kanoon, an Islamist party associated with the Abbas Shrine in Karbala managed to win 6 seats in Babel, Karbala, Baghdad and Qadisiyah.
 Although not based in the protest movement, the previously unknown party does claim to support the same values of citizenry and responsible government.